rrvsh/aenyrathia-wiki/Characters/Player Characters/Zel'eon Talos.md

 *5th level Enhanced feature*
 - Feature description:
-- Bonus Enhancements
+- Bonus Enhancements:
   You find it easier to innovate and invent when working with your own body.
 Your number of Infusions Known increases by 1, but this bonus Infusion must be applied to part of your body with your Modular Physique feature.
   Your total number of Infusions Known increases by 1 again at 10th and 15th level, but both of these additional Infusions must also be applied to part of your body with your Modular Physique feature as well.

- - Extra Attack
+ - Extra Attack:
    You can attack twice, instead of once, when you take the Attack action.
 Also, when you use your action to cast a spell, you can make one Hidden Blade attack as a bonus action

 # Level 6